kirkpsmith/rfb-dev-kit/README.md

     - `imports` directory: files imported by FreeCAD for creating assembly
 - `docs` directory: documentation written with [GitBuilding](https://gitbuilding.io/)
 - `firmware` directory: code for pump speed controllers based on Arduino Uno R3

+## Contributing

+Please see the [contributing guide](https://fbrc.dev/contributing.html) on our website!

+## Community

+Discussion about the project happens on the [FBRC forum](https://fbrc.discourse.group/)!

 ## References/Inspiration/Collaborators/Conspirators (in no particular order)